nysenate/OpenLegislation/docs/backend/index.md

 #### Spotcheck Configuration

-If you are not interested in the data qa portion of the app, you may want to start with `bill.scrape.queue.enabled = false`.
+If you are not interested in the data QA portion of the app, you may want to start with `bill.scrape.queue.enabled = false`.

 If true, the app will scrape qa data from LBDC every data process cycle.